k-Richie/SpringCISecure/README.md

 ### Variables definitions:
-    DB_ENDPOINT : Endpoint of the MySQL database engine DB_PORT          : Port at which database allow traffic DB_NAME          : Name of the database
+    DB_ENDPOINT: Endpoint of the MySQL database engine DB_PORT    : Port at which database allow traffic DB_NAME    : Name of the database
     DB_USERNAME: Username for the database sourc
     DB_PASSWORD: Password for the database source